TydaJL/CHIPS10.5-Autograder/README.md

 3. Replace the `web_steps.rb` file in Codio with the `web_steps.rb`

-(Not tested well enough yet--it seems to massively lag Codio for some reason, but it works some of the time)
+(Not tested well enough yet--it seems to massively lag Codio for some reason, but it works some of the time) (For now, you can just run the Cucumber tests as you normally would in the Terminal)
 4. Finally, you may run the autograder by calling `ruby autograder.rb`.